PanchenkoYehor/IDAO21/README.md

 Also, I needed to extract some characteristic values from images.
 So I have divided a picture into 49 squares and then have realized something like a bfs with a step that I controlled.

-All this stuff I am going to explain in few days
+All this stuff I am going to explain in few weeks